The Met Origins

 Explore it first.
 Then read the story behind it.

-A stained glass window at The Met.
+A stained glass window at

 The first time I walked through The Metropolitan Museum of Art, I stopped in front of this stained glass window, it was so beautiful I took a picture of it.
 Later I learned it was created in Paris around 1245, gifted to the Met in 1924 by George D. Pratt, and had somehow traveled across continents and centuries to end up in Manhattan, New York.